Bendi11/MineSweeper/README.md

 # MineSweeper
 A lightweight minesweeper game made in C++.
-At this stage it is functional, though there are many thigns to be improved upon.
+At this stage it is functional, though there are many things to be improved upon.

 ## Features
 - Selectable difficulty in mine density